13 Packaging Cost per Order Statistics For eCommerce Stores

 12) Eco-friendly packaging trends are driving innovations but currently elevate average packaging costs

 Sustainable packaging solutions are reshaping the eCommerce landscape despite their higher upfront costs.
-The eco-friendly food packaging market is projected to grow from $199.99 billion in 2024 to $392.37 billion by 2034, reflecting strong consumer demand.
+The eco-friendly food packaging market is projected to experience substantial growth through 2034, reflecting strong consumer demand.

 For marketers, this means balancing cost considerations with environmental benefits.
-Eco-friendly packaging typically adds 15-25% to packaging costs per order compared to traditional options.
+Eco-friendly packaging typically adds 10-20% to packaging costs per order compared to traditional options, though the exact premium varies by material, order volume, and supplier.

 Companies increasingly invest in fiber-based packaging materials and compostable films despite the premium pricing.
 These innovations help brands build customer loyalty while meeting sustainability goals.

-13) Custom-branded packaging increases costs by $0.30 to $0.75 per order but improves customer experience
+13) Custom-branded packaging increases costs by USD 0.30 to USD 0.75 per order but improves customer experience

 Custom packaging adds a noticeable cost to your shipping expenses.
-A basic custom-designed box could cost around $0.30 per unit, while more elaborate designs might exceed $0.75 per order.
+A basic custom-designed box could cost around USD 0.30 per unit, while more elaborate designs might exceed USD 0.75 per order.

 This investment often translates to tangible business results.
 Companies using custom packaging solutions report higher customer satisfaction scores and better unboxing experiences on social media.